-Right now, we’re recommending that Amazon Fire TV and Fire TV Stick users install the SPMC version of Kodi, it is slightly more advanced then Kodi and is developed by the same lead developer anyway.
-SPMC will run flawlessly on the Amazon Fire TV and Fire TV Stick, as it has been developed with it in mind.
+Right now, we’re recommending that Amazon Fire TV and Fire TV Stick users install the official Kodi release.
+For quite some time we were recommending that users install SPMC, but now the official Kodi app has far definitely surpassed it.
 Some of you might also be interested in checking out our guide that details how to install Kodi (or SPMC) to your Amazon Fire TV and Fire TV stick without a computer, could make things easier for some.

 Download adbLink for the Amazon Fire TV

 Mac Users: Please note that if your computer says it can’t open apps from unknown developers, you should navigate to your computer’s System Preferences menu, then click on the Security & Privacy icon, and finally press the Open Anyway button.

 Step 1: Navigate to the Settings menu of your Amazon Fire TV device.

 Step 3: Click on the Developer Options tab.

 Step 4: Enable the ADB debugging function.

 Step 5: Click on the Apps from Unknown Developers function.

 Step 6: Click on the OK button to proceed.

 Step 7: Once ON is displayed next to Apps from Unknown Developers, click on the back button on your remote control once.